Underfitting and Overfitting in Machine Learning

 Difference Between Underfitting and Overfitting in Machine Learning

 Machine learning empowers the machine to perform the task autonomously and evolve based on the available data.
 However, while working on a Machine Learning algorithm, one may come across the problem of Underfitting or overfitting.
-Both these aspects can impact the performance of the Machine Learning model.
-Hence, in this blog, we are going to discuss how to avoid Underfitting and overfitting.

 What is Underfitting in Machine Learning?